Wednesday, October 22, 2025

 Sunday, July 13, 2025

 I can actually eat normally again, although I'm more careful about minimizing processed food because of the sodium content.
-Yesterday we headed down to the Wildwood BBQ Festival and we shared ribs, pulled pork & coleslaw, and cornbread and my stomach and pancreas had no trouble.
+Yesterday we headed down to the Wildwood BBQ Festival, shared ribs, pulled pork & coleslaw, and cornbread and my stomach and pancreas had no trouble.
 The cornbread was so good it inspired me to bake some today, and I was so happy to have something other than fish or chicken!

 I'm slowly getting through the backlog of things on my to-do list since I normally wake up around 7-8am now so I have the whole day.
 Shredding, recycling, trash, laundry, peach-cherry banana muffins, and blueberry lemon cornbread have all been done, and cleaning was last weekend so I'm fairly caught up at this point.